vipulnaik/diet-exercise-health/events/2024/2024-09-25-decision-to-increase-omega-3-supplement-daily-dose.md

 I use the [Freshfield vegan
-omega-3](https://www.amazon.com/dp/B07H9GL3Y8) that has 450 mg of DHA and 70 mg of DPA per softgel.
+omega-3](https://www.amazon.com/dp/B07H9GL3Y8) that has 450 mg of DHA and 70 mg of DPA per softgel (NOTE 2024-09-28: actually this is per 2 gels, see next para).
 The guidance on the bottle says 1-2 softgels per day.
 Given that 1 softgel seems to not be cutting it, I've decided to up the dosage to 2 softgels.
 I also confirmed that the recommended omega-3 supplement dosage in general is 250-500 mg at the low end and 1000-1500 mg at the high end.

+NOTE ADDED 2024-09-28: I noticed that actually the 450 mg DHA and 70 mg DPA measure is for a "serving size" of 2 softgels (one of the comments in an Amazon review tipped me off).
+Seems like other omega-3 supplement companies also do this; not sure of the reasons.
+In any case, what that means is that I've been taking 260 mg (low end of recommended dosage) so going up to 520 mg (high end of recommended dosage) should be very safe.
+It may still not be enough, but I can at least get directional information on the extent to which it's moving the measured omega-3 after which I can decide whether to adjust dosage further or try another supplement.

 The alternative would be dietary omega-3, but dietary omega-3 has challenges in the vegan context: